bingb0t5/im-in/CURRENT_STATE.md

 - the "Find my bookings" UI in `/login?recovery=true` currently sends a normal Supabase OTP email
 - `guestService.sendRecoveryEmail()` exists but is not wired into the UI and still contains TODO-level email sending scaffolding

+### Identity hardening progress

+Recent account work improved several previously fragile areas:

+- signed-in profile hydration no longer pushes stale auth emails back over canonical profile emails during pending email-confirmation windows
+- signed-in RSVP now creates/loads a profile before submit, aligning with the safer signed-in interest flow
+- post-magic-link create return now only forces `One Last Step` when profile details are genuinely missing
+- profile merges now happen through `merge_attendee_profiles(...)` in SQL so attendee ownership, inviter attribution, sessions, interests, and join requests are moved together

+What is still not fully solved:

+- `attendee_profiles` policies are still permissive in the guest bootstrap SQL and have not yet been fully tightened around `auth.uid()` ownership
+- the app still uses a dual identity model rather than a fully unified auth/profile model

 ### Bookings split